rise8-us/rise8-us/docs/practice-playbook.md

 Proof of Concept --> Prototype --> MVP

 ### Proof of Concept
-The goal of a Proof of Concept is for quick applied technical discovery to learn information and empower decision making.
-It can be comprised of pseudo-code, code-fragments, and/or diagrams that depict how the systems communicate.
-Outcome should be to validate & verify if feasible to accomplish, becomes the reference to for the prototype.
+The Proof of Concept is for quick technical discovery, learning information, and empowering decision-making.
+It may be comprised of pseudo-code, code-fragments, and/or diagrams that depict how systems communicate or UIs interact.
+The outcome should validate & verify the concept, and becomes the reference to for the prototype.

 Should we use best practices when building a proof of concept?
   - Not required, but encouraged